 Make sure always to use the person’s first name.
 This subject line would be better off saying, “Dear Coral, win a free tester by completing this survey!”
 This gives the reader an incentive to open the email, and again, it feels more personal.

 That’s it!
 If you use the email subject lines above, we’re sure you’ll reach higher open rates.
 Some might work better than others depending on your audience.
 So get out there and start testing!
+Here are some more email subject line best practices to guide you.

 Have tons of great subject line ideas, but nobody to send them to?